 Clinical academics are qualified doctors who combine working as a clinician (junior doctors, GPs or consultants) with research and teaching responsibilities.
 Clinical Academics are substantively employed by the University of Cambridge and will hold an honorary clinical contract with the relevant NHS Trust/Body where clinical work is undertaken.
 Clinical Academic appointments are co-terminous, therefore they are an integrated appointment between the University and relevant NHS Trust/Body.
 Clinical academics will also have teaching responsibilities.
 The split of time is determined at the start of the recruitment process.

 Clinical Lecturer – Junior Doctor

-University Lecturer – Clinical Consultant (equivalent to Grade 9)
+Assistant Professor (Previously called University Lecturer) – Clinical Consultant (equivalent to Grade 9)

-University Senior Lecturer – Clinical Consultant (equivalent to Grade 10)
+Associate Professor (Previously called University Senior Lecturer) – Clinical Consultant (equivalent to Grade 10)

 Agreement in principle from the Regius is required to recruit to posts at this level.

 An Exceptional Case for Recruitment form is required if the post is fully or part funded by UEF or sustainable external trading sources, College funds, trust funds, donations, endowment funds or other non-Chest sources.

 The academic Business Case is prepared by the Head of Department (this must be submitted with the ECR and the advert and Further Particulars or Fellowship award letter, individuals CV including the names of 3 referees) and sent to the Recruitment Adviser who obtains the relevant approvals.